Skip to main content

 - Do I have to supply water and power to the Drench System?

-- Yes, if you would like your Drench system to operate indefinitely while grid power and water are available.
+- If you would like your Drench system to operate indefinitely while grid power and water are available, then they will need to be supplied to the Drench System.

 - Will I lose connectivity to my Drench System during a wild fire?